-The Foundation of Administrative Justice provides essential educational courses for Canadian tribunals and the people who appear before them.
-These administrative tribunals have a tremendous influence on the day-to-day lives of Canadians, arguably even more so than the criminal or civil courts do.
-As part of the broad quasi-judicial system, these tribunals decide rights and entitlements related to licensing, status of people and things, and money and benefits owed.
+The Foundation of Administrative Justice provides essential training for the administrative law community and the people who appear before them.
+These administrative tribunals have a tremendous influence on the day-to-day lives of many people, arguably even more so than the criminal or civil courts do.
+As part of the broad quasi-judicial system, these tribunals decide rights and entitlements related to licensing, money and benefits owed and the status of people and things.
 They are often known as the ABCs, or agencies, boards, and commissions of the federal and provincial governments.
-But tribunals also include public-sector appeal bodies and committees for municipalities, colleges, and universities.
+Tribunals also include public-sector appeal bodies and committees for municipalities, colleges, and universities.
 They reach into the private sector through appeal and discipline committees for professional organizations, sports groups, unions, and other associations.
-Perhaps your business has had to take out a liquor license; maybe you want to appeal a municipal development decision; you may have been involved in a labour dispute, or have had an issue with your doctor or teacher.
-Tribunals are involved, and often central, in all these cases.
-Our foundation can help you understand all aspects of these various tribunals.

 The Foundation offers a Certificate program: Certificate in Tribunal Administrative Justice™ (CTAJ™).
 This Certificate assists tribunals and participants to evaluate and support competencies in administrative justice roles.
 The Certificate is acquired once 77 credits are completed.
 These are based on a comprehensive collection of the courses the Foundation offers, along with an exam at the end of every course.
 We offer four certificate streams once the credit requirements have been completed: Tribunal Member, Advocate, Administrator, or Investigator.